dib-lab/2016-paper-briefings-bioinfo-dc-sc/BiB_review.md

 				* Version control
 				* More programming or databases

 			* Have outside contributions increased?

+		* Data carpentry - Origin 2014 (@PTB verify date of origin)

 	* Topics covered